Running Docker Compose as a systemd Service: A Comprehensive Guide

 sudo systemctl daemon-reload

-6. How can I ensure my Docker Compose service starts on boot?
+sudo systemctl restart myapp6.
+How can I ensure my Docker Compose service starts on boot?

 Enable the service to start at boot using:

-7. Does systemd support logging for Docker Compose services?
+sudo systemctl enable myapp7.
+Does systemd support logging for Docker Compose services?

 Yes, systemd captures logs for your services.
 View logs using: